Wilson praises Athletics' young core after walk-off vs. Rangers

 Follow Rotoworld Player News for the latest fantasy and betting player news and analysis all season long.

-• Date: Monday, March 31, 2025
+• Date: Thursday, April 24, 2025

-• Site: Dodger Stadium
+• Site: Kauffman Stadium

-• Network/Streaming: FDSN, SNLA
+• Network/Streaming: COLR, FDSNKC

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.

-Odds for the Braves at the Dodgers
+Odds for the Rockies at the Royals

-The latest odds as of Monday:
+The latest odds as of Thursday:

-• Spread: Dodgers -1.5
+• Spread: Royals -1.5

-Probable starting pitchers for Braves at Dodgers
+Probable starting pitchers for Rockies at Royals

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!